olexmal/ragu/QUICKSTART.md

 ### Query Documentation

 **Via Web UI:**
-1. Navigate to "Query" page
+1. Navigate to "Chat Playground" page
-2. Enter your question in the text area
+2. Type your question in the chat input area
-3. Optionally select a version
+3. Optionally select a version from the dropdown
-4. Adjust "Documents to retrieve" (k value)
+4. Adjust "Documents to retrieve" (k value) in the settings panel
-5. Click "Query"
+5. Press Enter or click the send button to submit your query
+6. View sources in the Sources panel (toggle button in toolbar)

 **Via API:**
 ```bash